Proud to be celebrating 170 years in business

 Collaborative Law

-Collaborative practice is a new way for divorcing or separating couples to work together as a team, with trained lawyers to resolve disputes respectfully, without going to court.
-Each client has the support, protection and guidance of his or her own lawyer.
+The collaborative process is there for divorcing or separating couples to work together as a team, with trained lawyers, to resolve disputes respectfully, without going to court.
+Each client has the support, protection, and guidance of their own lawyer.

-The lawyers and clients together form the collaborative component of collaborative practice.
-The lawyers agree that they are there to help the clients through the collaborative process.
+The lawyers agree that they are there to help the parties through the collaborative process.
 They are not there to take the case to court and are prevented from doing so.
-The main elements of collaborative practice are set out in a contract called a Participation Agreement, which both the lawyers and the clients sign.
+The main elements of collaborative practice are set out in a contract called a Participation Agreement, which both the lawyers and the parties sign.

 For further information or to speak to one of our experts, please get in touch